icopy-site/awesome/docs/awesome/awesome-nix.md

 ## Distributions

 * [nixbsd](https://github.com/nixos-bsd/nixbsd) - A NixOS fork with a FreeBSD kernel.
-* [NixNG](https://github.com/nix-community/NixNG) - A GNU/Linux distribution similar to NixOS, defining difference is a focus on containers and lightweightness.
+* [NixNG](https://github.com/nix-community/NixNG) - A GNU/Linux distribution similar to NixOS.
+The defining difference is a focus on containers and lightweightness.
 * [SnowflakeOS](https://snowflakeos.org/) - A NixOS-based Linux distribution focused on beginner friendliness and ease of use.

 ## Community